ursais/osi-addons/osi_partner_credit_limit/README.rst

 Overview
 ========

-This module prevents users from shippings orders that would put customers above their credit limit based on open invoices.
+This module prevents users from shipping orders that would put customers above their credit limit based on open invoices.

 It adds a new group that allows certain users to manage credit hold of the